openthings-cc/FarmFood-Interoperability/applications.md

 Healthy Recipes
 ---

 A recipes application linked with product instances of the map.
 The application is meant to give visibility to the farmers and to promote healthy habits.
 Given some ingredients, the app proposes healthy recipes.
 The user can search for missing ingredients in their local environment.
 If the application contributes to a buy transaction the recipe owners can be rewarded.
-The application is integrated with nutritional information and ecological footprint.
+The application is integrated with nutritional information and ecological footprint

 My Data hub
 ---